When it comes to attic insulation, you’ve probably heard about R-value and what it does. If not, here’s a brief explanation:

 Some types of insulation are flame retardant while others are flame resistant.
 You may prefer these options, but keep in mind that if anything gets hot enough, it will burn.
 Materials that are either flame retardant and resistant cannot guarantee that your home won’t catch on fire, but it makes it less likely, which can save damage to your home, injuries and fatalities.
 Owen’s Corning Blown-in insulation is particularly efficient as it’s economical and quick to install.
 It is the type of insulation we use for insulation projects.

 The longer you wait on your insulation, the higher your energy costs will be.
 We’d like to save you money!
 At JBS Roofing, we will help you to make an informed decision on the right material and R-value of insulation according to your home’s individual needs.
-Give us a call at (623) 247-9252.
+Contact us or give us a call at (623) 247-9252.